Buying a car from a dealership: 20 car buying secrets that dealers don't want you to know

 Choosing certain options can help or hinder the car’s resale value.
 Adding a sunroof or air conditioning, for example, are options that will likely make a car easier to sell in the future.
 Bold choices such as bright colours, on the other hand, can make a car much less desirable, so it’s worth keeping that in mind.

 All of the above tips feed into this one.
-Once you know precisely the car (or cars) you want, you’re in a great position to buy because you can work out what it should cost you; if it’s a used car you can look at classified ads, auction sites and buying guides to get an idea of what to pay.
+Once you know precisely the car (or cars) you want, you’re in a great position to buy because you can work out what it should cost you; if it’s a used car you can look at classified ads, auction sites, buying guides and used car marketplaces to get an idea of what to pay.

 For a new car, you can look at car brokers online to see the kinds of discounts dealers are offering.
 You can use these prices to negotiate with dealers, or walk away if they won’t match it.
 Being aware of what to pay is one of the most important tools you can have as a buyer – there’s often lots of choice so you can afford to be picky.